uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 69. We call upon Library and Archives Canada to:

-    1. Fully adopt and implement the _United Nations Declaration on the Rights of Indigenous Peoples_ and the United Nations Joinet-Orentlicher Principles, as related to Aboriginal peoples’ inalienable right to know the truth about what happened and why, with regard to human rights violations committed against them in the residential schools.
+    1. Fully adopt and implement the _United Nations Declaration on the Rights of Indigenous Peoples_ and the United Nations _Joinet-Orentlicher Principles_, as related to Aboriginal peoples’ inalienable right to know the truth about what happened and why, with regard to human rights violations committed against them in the residential schools.

     2. Ensure that its record holdings related to residential schools are accessible to the public.

     3. Commit more resources to its public education materials and programming on residential schools.

 70. We call upon the federal government to provide funding to the Canadian Association of Archivists to undertake, in collaboration with Aboriginal peoples, a national review of archival policies and best practices to:

-    1. Determine the level of compliance with the _United Nations Declaration on the Rights of Indigenous Peoples_ and the United Nations Joinet-Orentlicher Principles, as related to Aboriginal peoples’ inalienable right to know the truth about what happened and why, with regard to human rights violations committed against them in the residential schools.
+    1. Determine the level of compliance with the _United Nations Declaration on the Rights of Indigenous Peoples_ and the United Nations _Joinet-Orentlicher Principles_, as related to Aboriginal peoples’ inalienable right to know the truth about what happened and why, with regard to human rights violations committed against them in the residential schools.

     2. Produce a report with recommendations for full implementation of these international mechanisms as a reconciliation framework for Canadian archives.
-Missing children, unmarked graves, and residential school cemeteries
+### Missing children, unmarked graves, and residential school cemeteries

 Over the course of the Commission’s work, many Aboriginal people spoke to us about the children who never came home from residential school.
 The question of what happened to their loved ones and where they were laid to rest has haunted families and communities.